 6. Avoid people who don’t understand

-Talking to them about your depression might make you feel worse because it makes you feel like there’s no one understands you.
+Talking to them about your depression might make you feel worse because it makes you feel like there’s no one who understands you.

 Also, avoid meeting new people when you are vulnerable.
 You don’t know who you will meet and what they will say to you.

 I met one entrepreneur who commented that I was being vengeful for finding another job and not waiting for the animation studio founder.
-He also said that HR manager won’t hire someone like me because I don’t stay in jobs for long.
+He also said that the HR manager won’t hire someone like me because I don’t stay in jobs for long.
 He thought that he was being helpful.
 But I actually thought that was really rude and hurtful, considering I just met him.

 7. Share your feelings with someone supportive